Web Store Sessions

 If domain bridging is not encrypted, the CkID cookie is passed from the shopping environment, and the checkout domain starts off with the same attributes as the shopping server.

 The user signs back into their account with the new credentials they created earlier at work.
-After the user logs in, the system recognizes an existing cart with the same EntityID and updates NLShopperID to refer to the existing CartID.
-If the user added items on their home computer and their cart contained items when they shopped at work, then the items added from home are merged with the original cart and the user’s session information is updated.
+After the user logs in, the system recognizes an existing cart with the same EntityID and updates NLShopperID to point to the existing CartID.
+IIf the user added items at home and their cart already had items from work, the system merges everything into the original cart and updates their session information.

-More than one NLShopperID (or CkID, if domain bridging is not encrypted) can be associated with a single cart.
-This is how NetSuite synchronizes carts between work, home, and mobile devices.
+A single cart can have more than one NLShopperID (or CkID, if domain bridging isn't encrypted) linked to it.
+That's how NetSuite syncs carts between work, home, and mobile devices.